jgmenu/jgmenu/README.md

 -   wrote the pmenu module
 -   produced the xsettings client and xpm loader
 -   provided much advice on early design choices
--   provided much technical guidance on icon related code, inter-process communication (IPC), the main loop select() and self-pipe constructs, and more (see git log for full details)
+-   provided a lot of technical guidance on icon related code, inter-process communication (IPC), the main loop select() and self-pipe constructs, and more (see git log for full details)

 There many who have contributed in other ways including, but not limited to: